 Our Estate Planning Lawyers have years of Business Succession Planning experience; It’s What We Do!

 A Business Succession Plan is part of an overall Estate Plan that addresses the sale and transition of your business interest.
-Your Estate Plan address all of your assets, including your business interest.
+Your Estate Plan addresses all of your assets, including your business interest.

 Review both your Estate Plan and Business Succession Plan every two years.

-If you foresee a family conflict with a Business Succession Plan, you are in vital need of a Business Succession Plan.
-Nothing destroys a business and scares away talent like a family dispute.
+If you foresee a family conflict with a business at your death, you are in vital need of a Business Succession Plan.
+Nothing destroys an ongoing business and scares away talent like a family dispute.
 Your business and your family are unique.
 The plan that best fits your needs can only be created after careful analysis and negotiation.

 Your Estate Plan includes your Business Succession Plan.
-Addressing family goals is part of both the estate and business succession plan.
-Like each family, each method differs, depending on your assets, goals and relatives personalities.
+Addressing family goals is part of both the estate and business succession plans.
+Like each family, each method differs depending on your assets, goals, and relatives’ personalities.
 Let’s talk and brainstorm!

 If you have any questions about Business Succession Plans or any other estate planning topics, please contact our office to schedule a free consultation.
-For more than two decades Klenk Law has focused only on Estate Law.
-We’ve seen it all, and this experience allows us to explain complex estate planning techniques clearly and concisely.
-We make it easy for you to understand Business Succession Plans so you can make the best decisions for yourself, your family and your business.
+For more than two decades, Klenk Law has focused only on Estate Law.
+We’ve seen it all, and this experience allows us to explain sophisticated estate planning techniques clearly and concisely.
+We make it easy for you to understand Business Succession Plans so you can make the best decisions for yourself, your family, and your business.